 According to the CDC, as many as 9% of women will develop gestational diabetes during pregnancy.
 Gestational diabetes is a type of diabetes that occurs only during pregnancy.
 Hormones released by the placenta are believed to interfere with the action of insulin in the mother.
 While the woman is producing insulin, it is not being used effectively.
-This problem known as insulin-resistance makes it difficult for the mother's body to use insulin and, because of this, she may develop high blood sugars during pregnancy.
-Watching your diet during pregnancy is one way to to control your blood sugars, but a woman with gestational diabetes may also require medication or insulin to control her blood sugars.
+This problem, known as insulin resistance, makes it difficult for the mother's body to use insulin and, because of this, she may develop high blood sugars during pregnancy.
+Watching your diet during pregnancy is one way to control your blood sugars, but a woman with gestational diabetes may also require medication or insulin to control her blood sugars.

-Follow the diet!
 Women who have been diagnosed with gestational diabetes are generally sent to a diabetic educator who will develop a diet plan specific for you.
 She will also show you how and when to use your glucometer to test your blood sugars.
 It is important that you follow the meal plan as precisely as you can.
 This is the first step you can take to having a healthy pregnancy.

-Take a look at the glycemic index.
 Some carbs are better than others when it comes to your blood sugar.
 The glycemic index measures how carb-containing foods affect your blood sugar.
 Higher GI (glycemic index) foods raise your blood sugar more than low GI foods.
 So, when you plan your meals, don't just plan the carbs, look at the GI of the food.

-Drink water.
 You may be tempted to have a cup of juice with breakfast.
 Juice, however, is usually loaded in extra sugars.
 If you want to have fruit, eat an actual fruit and try to pick one that is low on the glycemic index.
 If you really don't like the taste of water, you can try adding some lemon or lime to your glass.
 Also, diet drinks are okay in moderation.
 Discuss any artificial sweeteners or drinks containing artificial sweeteners with your dietician first.

-If you are still having problems controlling your blood sugars talk to your doctor.
+If you are still having problems controlling your blood sugars, talk to your doctor.
 Show him your meal log and your blood sugar log.
 He may have some suggestions.
-Keep in mind though, some women do need to take medication or insulin during their pregnancy no matter how closely they follow the diabetic diet.
+Keep in mind though, some women do need to take medication or insulin during their pregnancy, no matter how closely they follow the diabetic diet.